unixorn/awesome-zsh-plugins/README.md

 * [emoji-cli](https://github.com/b4b4r07/emoji-cli) - :scream: Emoji completion on the command line
 * [enhancd](https://github.com/b4b4r07/enhancd) - A simple tool that provides enhanced `cd` command
 * [fzf-marks](https://github.com/uvaes/fzf-marks) - Little script to create, navigate and delete bookmarks in Bash and Zsh, using the fuzzy finder [fzf](https://github.com/junegunn/fzf).
+* [fzf-z](https://github.com/andrewferrier/fzf-z) - This zsh plugin brings together the *z* plugin and *fzf* to allow you to easily browse recently used directories at any point on the command line.
 * [get-jquery](https://github.com/voronkovich/get-jquery.plugin.zsh) - Plugin for fast downloading jQuery library from code.jquery.com
 * [ghost-zeus](https://github.com/fontno/ghost_zeus) - Lets you use zeus with normal rails commands.
 * [git-add-remote](https://github.com/caarlos0/git-add-remote) - Easily add the upstream remote to your git fork.